curl/curl/docs/SECURITY-ADVISORY.md

 ### `Makefile`

-The new CVE web page file name needs to be added in the `Makefile`'s `CVELIST` macro.
+The new CVE webpage filename needs to be added in the `Makefile`'s `CVELIST` macro.

 When the markdown is in place and the `Makefile` and `vuln.pm` are updated,